Roky360/nakniki-website/README.md

 # nakniki-website

+_Avi Ben David, Kfir Eitan, Eden Shaked_

-The react website of the Netflix project.
+This is the React website of the Netflix project.

 > **Important:** The wiki for the project is in the "wiki" folder in this repository.